 - Now dial the Samsung Remote Support contact number i.e. “1-800-726-7864” and choose the “Remote Support” option from the menu.

-- When the Samsung representative picks up your call, just tell him/her your TV’s “PIN” number that you noted down in step 2, then let the agent access your device and troubleshoot it afterwards.
+- When the Samsung representative picks up your call, just tell him/her your TV’s “PIN” number that you noted down in step 2, then let the agent access your device and troubleshoot it afterward.

 If you are still unable to resolve the problem, please Contact Us for further assistance.